What is a Product Mindset?

 - Getting continuous feedback from users

-- Placing outcomes before output – but manage both!
+- Placing outcomes before output – while managing both!

 - Enabling solution free discovery